Kavin-Anreddy/RTT-Planner/README.md

 - KD-tree for efficient nearest-neighbor search
 - Optional path smoothing (Catmull-Rom splines)
 - Interactive controls and live visualization
+- Better optimization will be included in the future!

 ## Controls